aria-jpl/coseismic_enumerator/README.md

     - There is no manual or HySDS method for retrying the enumerator if and when it fails.
 The nature of cron is that it runs periodically.
 Hence, if a run of the enumerator fails due to a missing orbit, then it will try again on the next period until it the orbit file arrives.
 6. How do I find the AOITrack ID associated with a failed Enumerator job?
     - Open up the Enumerator's associated HySDS job `_stdout.txt` file and look for the last AOITrack referenced in that file
+1. If the enumerator fails on a particular aoitrack-earthquake, is any data persisted to ES as a results (and would that impact the next iteration / processing job)?
+    - No: HySDS does not ingest any data if detects an error.
+1. Does the enumerator process aoitrack-earthquakes via a “round-robin” model - in that it will process the “next” aoitrack-earthquake dataset by by starting date, or by some other heuristic?
+    - It processes them in the order returned from ES.
+No special sorts or other ordering requests are made to ES when requesting the AOI tracks.
+There is no reason to sort since HySDS sees it as a bulk operation.